Bookkeeping 101 (Part 1): Debits, Credits, & Other Lingo

 Using the cheat sheet above we could notice that a Revenue increases with a credit, so we would then credit our revenue account.
 How do we know what to do with accounts receivable?
 Well, there are only 2 options so the other account has to be debited.

 So that is a simplified version of debits and credits, and some basic accounting that you would use in your small business accounting.
 If this is making you wish someone else could do this for you, then you are in luck!
 With Neat’s find an accountant tool you can easily find an expert to hand these small details for you.
-Get started today with a 30-day trial!
+Get started today with a free trial!